Michael R. Lorigas

 David A. Samole

 David Samole, a partner at Kozyak Tropin & Throckmorton, focuses his practice on corporate bankruptcy and insolvency-related litigation matters.
-He represents parties in corporate reorganization, liquidation, workouts and financially distressed transactions, and also serves as a fiduciary Assignee in state court liquidation proceedings.
+He represents parties in corporate reorganization, liquidation, workouts and financially distressed transactions, and serves as a fiduciary Assignee in state court liquidation proceedings.
 David also has represented healthcare providers in disputes with managed care companies and government payers.

 David’s insolvency-related litigation experience includes representing corporate debtors, creditors, committees, trustees and related parties in contested Chapter 11 proceedings, including principals, guarantors and Section 363 asset purchasers in the healthcare, real estate, hospitality, retail, aviation, banking, maritime, and construction industries, as well as in cross-border insolvencies.